pyeventsourcing/eventsourcing/README.md

 The `eventsourcing.pydantic.Slice` class makes it easy to express these aspects in a standard and coherent way, and also works with the `Decision` class.

-1. Parameters are expressed as constructor params.
+1. Use case parameters are expressed as constructor params.
-2. Consistency boundary expressed as a function of the params.
+2. Consistency boundary expressed with types and tags.
 3. Projection defined using the @event decorator.
 4. Decider implemented with command-pattern execute() method.